mr-nart/Kingmaker/Player Characters/Hedera Wildbow.md

 >The first day she ever managed to find any kind of lead on the perpetrators was on the *1st of Pharast in the year 4710 AR* upon encountering [[The Staglord]]'s men at [[Oleg's Trading Post]].

 ## Traits
 Tall, dark-haired.
 Wears military leather armor over plain clothing with a longbow on her back.
-Seems aloof.
+Seems aloof, very rational.
 Describes herself as "not much of a talker". *Possibly unnecessarily cruel towards bandits/enemies to a problematic extent (carving messages into a prisoner's body, albeit related to her personal history), will require further evaluation.*

 ## Motivations
 Seeking to avenge her fallen loved ones.